jliu-ut/jliu-ut.github.io/_teaching/teaching.md

 ---

 ### Teaching Interests
-I am particularly interested in teaching data analytics for accounting majors at all levels using tools such as Microsoft Excel, SQL, Python, R, and Tableau.
+I am particularly interested in teaching data analytics at all levels using tools such as Microsoft Excel, SQL, Python, R, and Tableau.
 I am also interested in and qualified to teach a wide range of courses including but not limited to  financial accounting, managerial accounting, and financial statement analysis.

 ### Course Instructor
 * RSM 326: Data Analytics Using Financial Accounting Information (Evaluation: 4.6/5.0, 2022 Rotman Teaching Excellence Award Winner)
   * Undergraduate-level course on using accounting data, managing databases, and applying data analytics to address accounting and business questions.
-  * Involve a list of data analytic tools including Microsoft Excel, Microsoft Access, SQL, and Tableau and databases such as Compustat, CRSP, I/B/E/S, Yahoo Finance, and SEC EDGAR.
+  * Covered a number of data analytic tools including Microsoft Excel, Microsoft Access, SQL, and Tableau and databases such as Compustat, CRSP, I/B/E/S, Yahoo Finance, and SEC EDGAR.

 ### Teaching Assistant